isabela-pf/a11y-events/workshop-resources/keyboard-navigation/agenda-template.md

 The review has
 - [ ] All requested information has been added or marked "n/a"
 - [ ] There is enough information that someone could recreate the review task (it's reproducible)
-- [ ] If an area could not be completed, it is marked "could not be completed"
+- [ ] If an area could not be completed, it is marked "could not be completed" with additional notes as needed
 - [ ] The review is added as a [GitHub suggestion](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request) (so reviewers get credit)

 ## Questions